Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Experiments

 \subsection{Baselines}

-We compare edge augmentation by means of \ERG{}{} with three baselines: \\ (1) \textit{Random}: an algorithm that adds edges at random to the graph. \\ (2) \textit{DW}: an algorithm that adds edges using the dot product similarity of \emph{DeepWalk}~\citep{perozzi2014deepwalk} embeddings as a distance between nodes.
-It is based on sampling random walks and training a BERT model to compute each node's embedding.
-Results correspond to the following hyper-parameters: 128 embedding dimension, 40 walk length, and 10 window size; \\ (3) \textit{Cos}: a greedy algorithm that adds edges using the cosine similarity of the rows of the adjacency matrix~\citep{saxena2022fairsna} as a distance between nodes.
-This is an example of a classic method based on neighborhood similarity.\\
+We compare edge augmentation by means of \ERG{}{} with five baselines: \\ (1) \textit{Random}, which adds edges at random to the graph. \\ (2) \textit{DW}, which adds edges with the lowest dot product similarity of \emph{DeepWalk} embeddings~\citep{perozzi2014deepwalk}. \\ (3) \textit{Cos}, a greedy algorithm that adds edges with the lowest cosine similarity of the rows of the adjacency matrix~\citep{saxena2022fairsna}.
+This is an example of a classic method based on neighborhood similarity.\\ (4) \textit{SDRF}, an edge augmentation method originally proposed to mitigate over-squashing \citep{topping2022understanding}.
+It identifies the edge with the minimum Ricci curvature and adds the edges that maximally improve the Ricci curvature of that edge.
+The Ricci curvature of an edge is related to $R_{uv}$ and $\Bt(u)$ as per Eq.~\ref{app:eq:linkcurvature}.\\ (5) \textit{FOSR}, a graph rewiring algorithm to increase the spectral gap ($\lambda_2$) and hence avoid over-squashing \citep{karhadkar2023fosr}.

-All the baselines correspond to an algorithm similar to \cref{alg:erp} (lines 2 and 6 remain the same) with one difference: instead of using the effective resistances to quantify the distances between nodes, the baselines consider cosine or DW distances.
-Note that we do not include any GNN-based method as a baseline because they require training a neural network to estimate the pairwise distances in the graph.
-This is computationally unfeasible in our task as it would entail retraining the neural network every time a new edge is added~\citep{wu2022graph}.
+Note that \textit{DW} and \textit{Cos} correspond to an algorithm similar to Alg.~\ref{alg:erp} (lines 2 and 6 remain the same) with one difference: instead of using the effective resistances to quantify the distances between nodes, they consider DW or cosine distances, respectively.
+As previously noted, we do not include any Independent Cascade distance estimation, random-walk embedding or GNN-based method as baselines because they require training a neural network or a simulation to estimate the pairwise distances in the graph, which is computationally unfeasible in our task as it would entail retraining the neural network every time a new edge is added~\citep{wu2022graph}.

-\subsection{Experimental methodology}
+\subsection{Experimental Methodology}